Traditional Studies FAQs

 When should I expect to hear from you regarding my admissions status?

-After we have received all of your application materials, your admissions counselor will evaluate your file within the next 24-48 hours.
-Your admissions counselor will then call you and/or send you an email regarding your status.
-If you have been accepted, then you should receive your acceptance packet in the mail within the next 7-10 business days
+After we have received all of your application materials, your admissions counselor will evaluate your file.
+Once reviewed, your our admissions counselor will call you and/or send you an email regarding your status.
+If you have been accepted, then you should receive your acceptance packet in the mail within the next 7-10 business days.

 Is there a minimum GPA and SAT/ACT score requirement to be admitted?

-Students should have the following to be accepted for regular admission to the college:
+Students should have the following minimum criteria to be accepted for regular admission to the college:

 - Standardized test score of one of the following: